ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_temperatureCard/uz_temperatureCard.rst

 How the driver could be used
 ----------------------------
-This library provide an easy way to use the UZ_Temperature_Card.
+This library provides an easy way to use the UZ_Temperature_Card.
 The Channels can be addressed by values from 0-59 and all needed address calculation will be performed internally.
 (Software Channel 0-19 equals Hardware Channel_A 0-19, Software Channel 20-39 equals Hardware Channel_B 0-19 and Software Channel 40-59 equals Hardware Channel_C 0-19).